Mountaineering: Snow and ice

 Mountaineers proceed across snow fields on South Tyrol; other climbers are visible further up the slopes.

 Compacted snow conditions allow mountaineers to progress on foot.
 Frequently crampons are required to travel efficiently and safely over snow and ice.
 Crampons attach to the bottom of a mountaineer's boots and provide additional traction on hard snow and ice.
 For loose snow, crampons are less suitable, and snowshoes or skis may be preferred.
 Using various techniques from alpine skiing to ascend/descend a mountain is a form of the sport by itself, called ski mountaineering.

 Ascending and descending a steep snow slope safely requires the use of an ice axe and different footwork techniques that have been developed over the past century, such as the French technique and German technique.
 Teams of climbers may choose to attach everyone together with a rope, to form a rope team.
 The team may then secure themselves by attaching the rope to anchors.
 These anchors are sometimes unreliable and include snow stakes or pickets, deadman devices called flukes, or buried equipment or rocks.
-Bollards, which are simply carved out of consolidated snow or ice, also sometimes serve as anchors.
-Alternatively, a roped team may choose not to use anchors; instead, all members of the team will prepare to use their ice axes to self-arrest in the event should a team member fall.
+Bollards (post-like structures made from consolidated snow or ice by carving out the area around them) also sometimes serve as anchors.
+Alternatively, a roped team may choose not to use anchors; instead, all members of the team will prepare to use their ice axes to self-arrest in the event of a team member falling.

 It is not always wise for climbers to form a rope team, since one falling climber may pull the entire team off the mountain.
 However, the risks of individual, unprotected travel are often so great that groups have no choice but to form a rope team.